 3. Oftentimes your interviewer will start off by saying, "Tell me about yourself."

-This is where your prepared talking points come in handy (also known as your elevator pitch!).
+This is where your prepared talking points come in handy.
 The ideal mix is to give a bit of your background and then bring things to the present.
+You might say:

 Most people at networking events are just as uncomfortable as you are, even if they seem like seasoned pros.
-This is when you really have a chance to practice introducing yourself to a bunch of willing strangers.
-No one likes standing around by themselves, so practice approaching and introducing yourself at these type of functions.
-Follow these easy steps to get started.
+No one likes standing around by themselves, so practice approaching and introducing yourself at these types of functions.
+Here’s how:

 2. Pump yourself up.
 Remind yourself that you're a friendly, interesting (insert whatever adjectives you want) person and you're excited to meet someone new.

-3. Approach your person, smile (or at the very least look friendly!), and say, "Hi, I'm [insert name], I'm a [profession, or interested in X topic].
-What brought you to this event?"
-If the person was a speaker, or if you know something about them (perhaps you have a mutual acquaintance, or you found you went to the same college during some pre-event LinkedIn research), you can make your introduction more tailored.
+3. Approach your person, smile (or at the very least look friendly!).
+If the person was a speaker, or if you know something about them (perhaps you have a mutual acquaintance), you can make your introduction more tailored.

-1. Introduce yourself and explain what you do for the company and why you're presenting.
+1. Explain what you do for the company and why you're presenting.

 2. Set expectations for how long your presentation will last and whether you'll take questions as you go along or prefer them at the end.